Now accepting applications for 2026-2027 school year! Call admissions to start your application 857-220-2472.

 Volunteer Process

-Once you review the opportunities below, complete and submit THIS FORM.
-Our volunteer program director will reach out to discuss next steps.two pairs of students meet with their academic support volunteers in a classroom
+Once you review the opportunities below, complete and submit the form below.
+Our volunteer program director will reach out to discuss next steps.

 All volunteers must complete a CORI/SORI form and the prevention and awareness training Protecting God’s Children.